StevenPss/StevenPss/README.md

 A highly driven 8xAWS Certified Cloud Engineer adept at crafting and executing cloud-based solutions leveraging AWS services.
-Passionate about AWS, security, and GenAI.

 :construction: My Goals for the year 2024: